kovasb/gamma/README.md

 # gamma

 Gamma is a substrate for graphics software, such as games and data visualization tools.
 It presents a simple, composable language for representing GLSL shaders.
-Gamma targets the OpenGL ES 1.0 Shading Language, which runs on the Web through WebGL, and on iOs, Android, and desktop platforms.

 Benefits:
 - Decouple, simplify, abstract shader code
 - Release graphics pipeline from rigid demands of shaders
 - Create composable, multiplatform shader libraries
 - Quickly build higher-level GL libraries

+Gamma targets the OpenGL ES 1.0 Shading Language, which runs on the Web through WebGL, and on iOs, Android, and desktop platforms.
+Gamma runs in Clojurescript, but the shaders it generates can be used from any language.

 Read the [full rationale](https://github.com/kovasb/gamma/wiki/Gamma-Rationale).
 Look at the tests.
 See examples.